by Tim Gilmore, 9/22/2012

 The miniscule community of Jerusalem planted itself two miles from the plantation its former slaves and supporting freedmen left behind.
 Two miles was nothing.
 Red Bank Plantation had covered 450 acres.
 Frederick Douglass’s mother, whom he later could hardly remember, walked 12 miles every night from her Maryland plantation to lie down with her little boy in his own slave cabin to get him to sleep, then walked 12 miles back to sleep for a few hours before waking up before dawn to work in her master’s fields.

 God, who was she?
 Who were all these millions of mothers and fathers?

-At the end of the Civil War, Albert Gallatin Philips, owner of Red Bank Plantation, filed petition against the United States government for his losses.
+At the end of the Civil War, Albert Gallatin Philips, owner of Red Bank Plantation, filed petition for his losses.
 He sued for the financial loss of 38 slaves, something like half the value of the total number of slaves whipped to do for him his work.